A Guide to Insurance Options for Condo Associations

 A bare wall policy is a limited policy.
 It includes coverage for the structure, fixtures, and furnishings in a condo building’s common spaces.

 This policy also includes exterior coverage up to the drywall.
-It includes the framing, piping, writing, insulation, and roofing of the condo’s structure.
+It consists of the condo’s structure’s framing, piping, writing, insulation, and roofing.
 This policy doesn’t cover any interior parts of an individual condo.

 Single Entity Policy

-Single entity coverage offers protection for all of the exterior items and materials as mentioned in the bare wall policy.
+Single entity coverage protects all exterior items and materials as mentioned in the bare wall policy.

-However, a single entity policy will also offer coverage for specific built-in property in a condo unit.
-This includes any light fixtures and finishes that were initially included when the condo was purchased.
+However, a single entity policy will also cover specific built-in property in a condo unit.
+This includes any light fixtures and finishes initially included when the condo was purchased.
 It won’t include upgrades or improvements that a condo owner makes.

 All-In Policy

-This extensive type of master insurance overage will include the exterior of a condo as well as all parts that the unit came with.
+This extensive type of master insurance overage will include the exterior of a condo and all parts the unit came with.

-This policy provides coverage for lighting fixtures and electrical and plumbing systems.
-It will also cover cabinets, countertops, and appliances.
-It also includes additions and upgrades to an individual unit.
+This policy provides coverage for lighting fixtures, electrical, and plumbing systems, cabinets, countertops, and appliances, as well as additions and upgrades to an individual unit.

 What Is Condo Unit Owner’s Insurance?

-When discussing master insurance for a condo, it’s also important to understand what a unit owner’s insurance policy is.
-This type of insurance policy is known as HO-6 insurance.
+When discussing master insurance for a condo, it’s also important to understand a unit owner’s insurance policy, which is known as HO-6 insurance.

-A master insurance policy will cover the building as well as the common shared spaces that condo owners own together.
-A unit owner’s insurance policy is for the unit itself.
-A condo owner will need to take out their own condo unit policy to get the protection that they need.
+A master insurance policy covers the building and the common shared spaces that condo owners own together.
+A unit owner’s insurance policy covers the unit itself.
+A condo owner will need to remove their own condo unit policy to get the protection they need.

 Other Condo Insurance Coverages

-Aside from condominium master policies and unit owner’s insurance, you might want to get extra coverage as well.
-Some of the coverages that you might want to add to a condo policy include the following.
+Aside from condominium master policies and unit owner’s insurance, you might also want to get extra coverage.
+Some coverages you might want to add to a condo policy include the following.

 Personal Flood Insurance

-Personal flood insurance provides protection from financial loss that’s a result of flood damage.
+Personal flood insurance protects from financial loss resulting from flood damage.

-Flood protection can be purchased as an individual policy or as a master policy for the entire building, but coverage can vary.
+Flood protection can be purchased as an individual or master policy for the entire building, but coverage can vary.
 Typically, an individual policy will be necessary to cover personal belongings, furniture, and household goods.

 Directors & Officers (D&O) Liability Insurance